CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 **Installation**

   1. Copy the configSample.bat (or the configSample.sh) file to config.bat (or config.sh) and edit it to set the path to your version of PostgreSQL.
-  2. Open a shell and CD to this folder
+  2. Open a shell and CD to this folder.
   3. Run install.bat (or install.sh).
 This will install the framework as a PostgreSQL extension.
   4. In a postgreSQL query tool window do: CREATE EXTENSION table_translation_framework;